orphnahk/Tasmota/lib/libesp32_div/esp-nimble-cpp/docs/New_user_guide.md

 `pCharacteristic->setValue("Hello BLE");`

 Next we need to advertise for connections.
-To do this we create an instance of `NimBLEAdvertising` add our service to it (optional) and start advertising.
+To do this we create an instance of `NimBLEAdvertising` add our service to it (optional) and start advertisng.

 **The code for this will be:**
 ```
 NimBLEAdvertising *pAdvertising = NimBLEDevice::getAdvertising(); // create advertising instance
-pAdvertising->addServiceUUID("ABCD"); // advertise the UUID of our service
+pAdvertising->addServiceUUID("ABCD"); // tell advertising the UUID of our service
-pAdvertising->setName("NimBLE"); // advertise the device name
 pAdvertising->start(); // start advertising
 ```
 That's it, this will be enough to create a BLE server with a service and a characteristic and advertise for client connections.